Jacqueline van Maarsen: Early life

 Van Maarsen was born in Amsterdam to a Dutch-Jewish father, Samuel "Hijman" van Maarsen (1884–1952), and a French Christian mother, Eulalie Julienne Alice "Eline" van Maarsen (née Verlhac) (1891–1992).
 Van Maarsen has a sister, Christiane.
-Van Maarsen studied in a regular school in Amsterdam until 1940, when the Nazis invaded the Netherlands.
-Most of her father's side of the family perished in Nazi concentration camps including Auschwitz and Sobibor.
+Van Maarsen studied in a regular school in Amsterdam until 1940, when Germany invaded the Netherlands.
 Then she had to move to a Jewish lyceum.
 In the Jewish school, she befriended many girls, including Anne Frank, Nanette Blitz, Sanne Ledermann and Hanneli Goslar.
 Van Maarsen was the secretary of the ping-pong club started by her friends, Little Dipper Minus Two.

 Anne Frank and Van Maarsen became best friends, and they often visited each other's houses and did their homework together.
 Van Maarsen sincerely liked Anne, but found her at times too demanding in her friendship.
 In July 1942, Anne's family went into hiding, but Van Maarsen did not know about this.

 Anne, in her diary later, was remorseful for her own attitude toward Van Maarsen, regarding with better understanding Van Maarsen's desire to have other close girlfriends as well – "I just want to apologize and explain things", Anne wrote.
 After two and a half months in hiding, Anne composed a farewell letter to Van Maarsen in her diary, vowing her lifelong friendship.
 Van Maarsen read this passage much later, after the publication of the diary.

-Meanwhile, the Nazis were arresting Jews throughout the country.
+Meanwhile, the occupying German Nazi forces were arresting Jews throughout the country.
 Van Maarsen, who was half-Jewish by Nazi standards, felt the threat of arrest.
 Because she was Christian, Van Maarsen's mother was able to remove the "J" (Jew) signs from the family's ID cards.
 This act helped the Van Maarsens to escape from the Nazis, and it allowed Van Maarsen to transfer out of the Jewish school and back into general education.

+Most of her father's side of the family perished during the war.
+Many were in Nazi concentration camps including Auschwitz and Sobibor.